Keep Your Home California - provided by CalHFA Mortgage Assistance Corporation

 The deadline for weed/refuse abatement compliance is June 1

 It’s that time of the year again, and residents of Atascadero are encouraged to get an early start on weed abatement.
-The Atascadero City Fire Department’s mission, through its hazard reduction program, is to eliminate vegetative growth and/or refuse which may constitute a fire or life and safety hazard.
+The Atascadero Department of Fire and Emergency Services mission, through its hazard reduction program, is to eliminate vegetative growth and/or refuse which may constitute a fire or life and safety hazard.

-Initial field inspections began the first week of April, 2015, to identify parcels that have hazardous vegetative growth and/or refuse.
-Following the inspections, letters will be mailed to the property owners that have hazardous weeds and/or refuse on their property, requesting them to remove the hazards.
+Initial field inspections begin the first week of April to identify parcels that have hazardous vegetative growth and/or refuse.
+Following the inspections, letters are mailed to the property owners that have hazardous weeds and/or refuse on their property, requesting them to remove the hazards.

 If the City contractor must clear the weeds and/or refuse, the individual property owner’s tax assessment will include the contractor’s cost of abatement as well as a 150% administrative fee.